← All Neighbourhood Guides

 Catchment Verification Required

-Humber Valley Village JMS (JK–8) is the catchment public elementary and middle school for most of the neighbourhood.
-Secondary school assignment should be verified by address.
-Historically, many Humber Valley Village addresses have been directed to Etobicoke Collegiate Institute (Grades 9–12), but TDSB boundary and redirection changes may affect future assignments, including Richview Collegiate Institute.
-A redirection to Richview CI has been reported for some addresses effective September 1, 2026.
+Humber Valley Village JMS (JK-8) is the catchment public elementary and middle school for most of the neighbourhood.
+For secondary school, an approved TDSB boundary change directs the Humber Valley Village JMS attendance area to Richview Collegiate Institute for the Regular Program beginning September 1, 2026; students already attending Etobicoke Collegiate Institute at the end of 2025-26 may remain there until graduation.
 Always verify your specific address directly with the TDSB school finder at tdsb.on.ca before purchasing, or see the Toronto school guide for additional context.

 05